Pleural effusions are a buildup of fluid within the chest cavity, outside the lungs.

 The presenting symptoms may also be tied directly to the underlying cause of the fluid buildup.
 For example, even without pleural effusions, many pleural mesothelioma patients will experience a persistent cough and shortness of breath because the disease impacts the lungs.
 As such, pleural mesothelioma patients with pleural effusions may face a variety of symptoms.

-In some cases, the pleural effusion may be asymptomatic, which complicates diagnosis and effective treatment.
+In some cases, the pleural effusion may be asymptomatic.

 Diagnosing Pleural Effusions